 Clinical privileging is the process by which an LIP is permitted by law and the facility to provide medical care services within the scope of the individual's license.
 Clinical privileges need to be specific, based on the individual's clinical competence, recommended by service chiefs and the Medical Staff Executive Committee, and approved by the Director.
 Clinical privileges are granted for a period not to exceed two years, and LIPs must undergo re-privileging prior to the expiration of the held privileges.
+40

 The purpose of the OIG review was to determine whether the Facility complied with selected requirements for credentialing and privileging of selected members of the medical staff.
-The OIG team interviewed key managers and reviewed the credentialing and privileging folders of 10 LIPs who were hired within 18 months prior to the on-site visit, 40 and 20 LIPs who were reprivileged within 12 months prior to the visit.
-41 The OIG evaluated the following performance indicators:
+The OIG team interviewed key managers and reviewed the credentialing and privileging folders of 8 LIPs who were hired within 18 months prior to the on-site visit and at least 6 months before the site visit, and 23 LIPs who were re-privileged within 12 months prior to the visit.
+The OIG evaluated the following performance indicators:

 - Credentialing

-- o Current licensure
+- Current licensure

-- o Primary source verification
+- Primary source verification

 - Privileging

 - Verification of clinical privileges

 - Requested privileges

-&lt;sup>37 VHA Handbook 1100.19, Credentialing and Privileging, October 15, 2012.
-(Due for recertification October 31, 2017, but has not been updated.)
+&lt;sup>38 VHA Handbook 1100.19, Credentialing and Privileging, October 15, 2012.
+(Due for recertification October 31, 2017 but has not been updated.)

-&lt;sup>40 The 18-month period was from February 2017 through July 2018.
+&lt;sup>41 The 18-month period was from December 2016 through June 2018.

-&lt;sup>41 The 12-month review period was from August 2017 through July 2018.
+&lt;sup>42 The 12-month review period was from June 2017 through June 2018.